-It shouldn’t be a surprise that the clear majority of famous opera houses reside in Europe.
-After all, the origins of opera can be traced over 400 years to Florence, during the Italian Renaissance.
-What’s more, Germany has the world’s most opera houses, followed closely by Italy.
-If that’s not enough, the number of theaters in France rank in the Top Five.
-Still, it’s important to realize that some opera theaters in Europe are clearly better than others.
-To put it in clearer detail, there are some that are more prestigious and more influential in expanding interest in this timeless theatrical art form.
-While New York has the Metropolitan Opera House and Sydney has its own, it’s difficult to compare with those in the birthplace of classical music and opera.
-Here then, are the most famous opera houses in Europe.
+It shouldn’t be surprising that most famous opera houses reside in Europe.
+After all, the origins of opera can be traced back over 400 years to Florence during the Italian Renaissance.
+Moreover, Germany has the world’s most opera houses, followed closely by Italy.
+If that’s not enough, the number of theaters in France ranks in the Top Five.
+Still, it’s essential to realize that some European opera theaters are better than others.
+To put it in more precise detail, some are more prestigious and influential in expanding interest in this timeless theatrical art form.
+While New York has the Metropolitan Opera House and Sydney has its own, it isn’t easy to compare with those in the birthplace of classical music and opera.
+Here, the most famous opera houses in Europe are also.

 Bolshoi Theatre